-Both prompts below are required of all applicants.
+Below are the Georgia Tech essay questions for 2023 applications.
+Both prompts are required of all applicants.

-- Why do you want to study your chosen major specifically at Georgia Tech?
+- Georgia Tech Short-Answer Question (max 300 words): Why do you want to study your chosen major specifically at Georgia Tech?

-Our advice for completing this portion of the application
+Our Advice for this Portion of the Application

 - Get started early.
 Don’t wait until the last minute to complete your essays!